-One of the AHPP's priorities is to instill a preservation ethic in Arkansas's young people.
+One of the AHPP's priorities is to instill a preservation ethic in Arkansas' young people.
 Every Arkansas community possesses landmark structures and sites that make excellent teaching tools.
 This knowledge will promote civic pride and open the eyes of students to the wonders of the state's heritage.
-By using Arkansas's historic and cultural sites as teaching topics, students will gain a better understanding of their communities and themselves.
+By using Arkansas' historic and cultural sites as teaching topics, students will gain a better understanding of their communities and themselves.

 The AHPP Education Outreach Coordinator is available to visit 3rd through 12th grade classes, homeschool groups, scout troops and other organizations.
-Click here, to schedule a classroom presentation.
+Click here to schedule a classroom presentation.

 AHPP's lesson plans and digital resources were written specifically for Arkansas students and are linked to the Arkansas Social Studies Standards.
 New programs, available lesson plans, classroom presentations and coloring book PDFs are added regularly.
 Teachers may also request any of our PowerPoint presentations for use in their own classroom.